-This Policy sets out the parameters, risk management and decision-making processes for Women Deliver's solicitation and engagement of corporate and other non-governmental funders.
-Included in its scope are corporate and individual contributions (monetary and in-kind), grants, event sponsorship, , pro bono and technical assistance, cause-related marketing campaigns, and other strategic partnerships with a funding component.
+This Policy sets out the parameters, risk management, and decision-making processes for Women Deliver's solicitation and engagement of corporate and other non-governmental funders.
+Included in its scope are corporate and individual (major gifts) contributions (monetary and in-kind), grants, Women Deliver Global Conference and other event sponsorship, pro bono and technical assistance, cause-related marketing campaigns, and other strategic partnerships with a funding component.